-People may have the notion that Macau’s fashion designing industry is not prominent, but Lopes seems to think otherwise.
-“I believe there are many designers nowadays in Macau, they work hard but the only issue in my opinion is that there are not enough opportunities for them to show their work”.
+People may have the notion that Macao’s fashion designing industry is not prominent, but Lopes seems to think otherwise.
+“I believe there are many designers nowadays in Macao, they work hard but the only issue, in my opinion, is that there are not enough opportunities for them to show their work”.

 Aside from Lopes’ budding presence in the fashion industry, he is also employed at Manulife to help support his fashion line.
-Balancing his work life, Lopes is sure to make time for his own personal pleasures such as traveling.
-His favorite place to travel is Portugal, where his first trip there was just at 3 years old and ever since he has been back 15 times.
+Balancing his work life, Lopes is sure to make time for his own personal pleasures such as travelling.
+His favourite place to travel is Portugal, where his first trip there was just at 3 years old and ever since he has been back 15 times.
 His next dream destination is Rome; he and his grandmother promised one another they would go together.
-He hopes to fulfill this promise with her in the coming years.
+He hopes to fulfil this promise with her in the coming years.

 Reflecting on his successes and obstacles that he has overcome, Lopes notes that although the designing side of his brand may come more naturally for him, it is the operations and managing aspect of his business that has challenged him.

 Regardless of any obstacles faced by young designers, “stay true to your creative vision and aesthetic.
 It is important to have a distinguished style and brand identity.
 When the audiences can easily differentiate your brand out of all the others by simply looking at your work, that for me is what defines a successful brand,” Lopes urges.